-2. Adilko Reader
+2. Aldiko Reader

 3. Amazon Kindle

-Its most exciting feature, from my own perspective, is that it synchronizes automatically across all your devices, including your PC or Mac, so you can always read the same book on multiple devices.
+Its most exciting feature, from our perspective, is that it synchronizes automatically across all your devices, including your PC or Mac, so you can always read the same book on multiple devices.
+It’s super handy!

-4. Kobo eBooks
+4. Kobo Books